JiaziChen111/Replication_Krusell-et-al-2017/README.md

 2. Create an executable file.
 There is a wide range of [flags](http://faculty.washington.edu/rjl/classes/am583s2013/notes/gfortran_flags.html) one can use with gfortran.
 Here are the two options I usually use:
   - Less optimised but helpful to find bugs: `gfortran -g -fcheck=all -fbacktrace -Wall -mcmodel=large Globals.f90 Utils.f90 Initialisation.f90 VFiteration.f90 Simulation.f90 Main.f90 -o main.out`
   - Optimised: `gfortran -mcmodel=large Globals.f90 Utils.f90 Initialisation.f90 VFiteration.f90 Simulation.f90 Main.f90 -O3 -o main.out`
-3. Execute: `./main`
+3. Execute: `./main.out`

 ## Brief description of the code
 The code is divided in four main parts:
 1. **Initialisation**.
-Reads the parameters of the model from the outside world, creates global variables (such as asset grids, productivity discretisation, etc.) and model shocks.
+Reads the parameters of the model from the outside world, creates global variables (such as the asset grid, productivity discretisation, ...) and model shocks.
 2. **Find decision rules**.
 Uses value function iteration and the golden search method to find the policy functions associated to the Bellman equations described in the paper.
 3. **Simulation**.
 Combines policy functions and shocks in a Monte Carlo simulation to compute aggregate variables and labour market statistics.
 4. **Equilibrium**.
 Iterates over steps 2 and 3 in order to find equilibrium prices.